 The Monks' Match

 While Shostakovich was very forward about his love for the sport, other composers were a little more discreet.
-For example, Francis Poulenc’s Gloria is a large-scale choral work that features neither dancing football players nor references to any teams.
-Yet football played its role: the work would not be the same had Poulenc not witnessed some Benedictine monks playing a competitive match of football.
-Poulenc attributed the high-spirited, occasionally playful moments of Gloria to the monks’ love of the game: with a moment of joy appearing otherwise severe-looking persons.
+For example, Francis Poulenc's Gloria is a large-scale choral work that features neither dancing football players nor references to any teams.
+Yet the sport played a role: the work would not be the same had Poulenc not witnessed some Benedictine monks playing a competitive match of football.
+Poulenc attributed the high-spirited, occasionally playful moments of Gloria to the monks' love of the game: with a moment of joy appearing otherwise severe-looking persons.

 At the time, some critics viewed this work to be sacrilegious; Poulenc viewed the excitement as a way of breathing extra joy into the work.
 As for the French composer's football favorites?
 We're not sure.
 There's not much evidence that he followed the sport as a serious fan.

 A more contemporary example of a composer writing from football inspiration is Michael Nyman.
 The innovative British composer and bandleader wrote not just one, but multiple pieces inspired by football!
 These three pieces are all featured on his 1996 album After Extra Time.

 It's a work where the tracks transition effortlessly.
 The title track references going into overtime during a soccer match.
 Coincidently, the abbreviation for After Extra Time — AET — also happens to be the name of Nyman's ex-wife!
 Excitement follows into the next track, The Final Score, a dedication to Nyman's favorite football club, Queens Park Rangers.
 Yet the album's final track deserts the themes of joy and excitement.
 Memorial is a dedication to the 39 people killed during a stampede outside of Heysel Stadium before the start of the 1985 Euro Cup Final between England and Italy.